MICLab-Unicamp/e2dhipseg/README.md

 It should be able to run if you have all requirements and installed pytorch correctly, in both GPU or CPU.

 More instructions in other usages will be available soon.

+# Citation

+If you use any of this code or our ideas, please cite our arxiv paper (under submission)